how to MS Teams

 4. Length: This might seem repetitive, but sometimes we just need to hammer down the point.
 Long Microsoft Teams team names hamper the user experience.
 Not only are users not able to see the complete name without hovering, but the search experience is also hindered.

-• PREFIXES: Using prefixes is a great way to start defining the team, but be careful of how many you add to a team name.
+• Prefixes: Using prefixes is a great way to start defining the team, but be careful of how many you add to a team name.

-• AVOID EMOJIS: If you find yourself using a string of emojis, stop and rethink if that is absolutely necessary.
+• Avoid Emojis: If you find yourself using a string of emojis, stop and rethink if that is absolutely necessary.

 naming teams considerations - length